 Democrat Jim Webb could become first US official to meet top Myanmar leader Than Shwe.

-Webb had called in March for direct talks between the US and Myanmar.
+Webb, who is close to President Barack Obama, called in March for direct talks between the US and Myanmar.

 “We welcome Senator Webb’s trip to the region, including the stop in Burma,” Mike Hammer, a spokesman for the National Security Council, said, using the country’s previous name.